Animas River

-Animas River (On-e-mas; Río de las Ánimas) is a 126 mi river in the western United States, a tributary of the San Juan River, part of the Colorado River System.
+Animas River (Río de las Ánimas, Kinteeldéé' 'Nlíní, Sagwavanukwiti) is a 126 mi river in the western United States, a tributary of the San Juan River, part of the Colorado River System.

 The river has experienced numerous catastrophes due to the mining nearby, the largest being the 2015 Gold King Mine waste water spill.

 Name

-Spanish explorer Juan Maria de Rivera of Santa Fe recorded the name "Rio de las Animas" (in English, River of Souls) in 1765.
-One theory is that the full name of the river was once "Rio de las Animas Perdidas" (River of Lost Souls) commemorating people who died in the river.
-A handful of commentators (3) have suggested that the origin of this river's name is confused name with the Purgatoire River of southeastern Colorado.
+Spanish explorer Juan Maria de Rivera of Santa Fe recorded the name "Río de las Ánimas" (English: River of Souls) in 1765.
+The river later also came to be called "Río de las Ánimas Perdidas" (River of Lost Souls), perhaps commemorating those who died in the river.
+Some commentators have suggested that the origin of this river's name was derived of confusion with the Purgatoire River of southeastern Colorado.